-The example websites show on this page are not affiliated or personally recommend by me.
+The example websites shown on this page are not affiliated or personally recommended by me.
 All links should not be seen as a personal endorsement.

 A VPN helps protect your privacy, including your IP address and the country you are in.